trokster/xcayp/README.md

 Note: couch databases should be behind https, otherwise you'll need to alter interface.js

-When you're set up, click on top right JS icon ( half hidden ), and starting playing with your interface.
+When you're set up, click on top right JS icon ( half hidden ), and start playing with your interface.